Planning Your Deployment

 When you run setup and specify your Run As service account, the TabAdmin process will grant permission to the user on the computer where Tableau Server is running.
 In some cases, you might need to set additional permissions.
 Those cases are described in the Running Setup chapter.

 Operating system requirements

 What kind of server hardware will you need?
-To install Tableau Server, you must have a computer that meets the minimum hardware requirements.
+To install Tableau Server, you must have a computer that meets the minimum hardware requirements(Link opens in a new window).
 Setup won't run if the computer you are installing onto doesn't meet these requirements.

 The minimum hardware requirements specified in the above link are really just recommended for trial and feasibility testing purposes.
 We don't suggest running Tableau Server in a production environment with the minimum requirements.
 Instead, we have a minimum recommendation for hardware: